tahoe-lafs/magic-folder/docs/usage.rst

 (``bob`` above).
 The magic-folder identified must have been created on this device.
 The nickname is assigned to the participant device in the magic folder configuration and grid state.

+**Technical details**: A new mutable directory is created in the Tahoe LAFS grid, producing a write-capability.
+This is "attenuated" to a read-capability.
+This read-capability is written into the "collective Distributed Mutable Diractory (DMD)" with the invitee's name; this allows other magic-folder participants to notice this new participant when they next download it.

+The invite-code includes the write-capability for the participant's "personal DMD"; this is where updates produced by the invitee will be written.
+Notice that the administrator of the magic-folder (the one device holding the write-capability for the "collective DMD") could retain the invitee's "personal DMD" write-capbility and use it to impersonate that participant.  **The invite-code MUST be communicated securely to the invitee**.

+Another part of the invite-code is a read-capability for the "collective DMD" allowing the new participant to learn of all other participants.

 Joining a Magic Folder